 How the majority chooses to treat those who are most different to themselves, those who have chosen a different path to their own, is one of the pressing issues of our time.

-In 2011, more than a hundred tribes around the world choose to reject contact with outsiders.
+More than a hundred tribes around the world have chosen to reject contact with outsiders.

 Many of them will be aware of the violence and disease which ravage isolated communities following contact.
 All have the opportunity to encounter the outside world but choose not to.